This mom of four learned to code and changed her career path

-Today I'm fortunate to share an interview I had with Bekah Hawrot Weigel who is a mom who wanted to make a career change and so attending a coding bootcamp.
+Today I'm fortunate to share an interview I had with Bekah Hawrot Weigel who is a mom who wanted to make a career change and so attended a coding bootcamp.
 Now she is a developer and is able to work part-time and remotely.
 Bekah is a great example of the fact that coding is for everyone.

 Thanks so much for the opportunity to interview you Bekah.
 Could you tell us about yourself?